RanjaniMudaliar/SNLP-Tasks/README.md

 # SNLP-Tasks
-1 NLTK MAY 22 2020 file has first day hands-on and some extra task also done
+<a href="paste here link name of ipynb in jupyter ">1.NLTK MAY 22 2020 file has first day hands-on and some extra task also done
 2 MAY 29 2020 has second day hands-on

 3 TEXT_STEM_TOKENIZE_POS file contains the HW given on doing stemming and tagging for any text file (i took file from GUTENBERG)